NickelMedia/Imposium-JS-SDK/docs/www/README.md

 - Lightweight at 80kb
 - Easy to set up with a few lines of code
-- Integrates with a wide range of javascript build environments
+- Integrates with a wide range of javascript build environments and frameworks
 - Easily handles video playback for you as well as recording playback analytics
 - Designed for ease of use with both static websites and SPA applications in mind